NUCS349/hw5-clustering/README.md

 The test cases can be run with:

-``python -m pytest``
+``python -W ignore -m pytest -s .``

 at the root directory of the assignment repository.
+NOTE: this command is slightly changed to suppress warnings that come from scikit-learn when we use adjusted_mutual_info.

 ## Questions?
 Problems?
 Issues?